iuuukhueeee/iuuukhueeee.github.io/posts/create-drm-video.md

 ![S3 Upload](/images/Screenshot%202025-04-19%20at%2017.39.52.png)

-Then make this S3 host a static website by going to Properties -> Static website hosting -> Edit, and make changes as follow.
+Then make this S3 host a static website by going to Properties -> Static website hosting -> Edit, and make changes as follows.

 We don't have `index.html` yet, we will update it later.
 Right now just fill in to create a static website.